Irish Breakfast Ingredients (for this blog)

 It’s thought that blaas were made from leftover pieces of bread dough which couldn’t be used for making loaves.
 The name blaa most likely comes from ‘blaad’, an old French word for flour.
 Another theory is that the name originates with the term ‘Blanc’, meaning white in French.

-Settle the controversy for yourself on our 5 Day Vagabond Adventure East Tour, which explores the blaa heartland of Waterford and Ireland's Ancient East.
+Settle the controversy for yourself on our 6 Day Driftwood Ancient Ireland Tour, which explores the blaa heartland of Waterford and Ireland's Ancient East.

 Not blaad at all.